 Helena Ifill received her PhD in English Literature from the University of Sheffield (where she also took an MA in Nineteenth-Century Studies) in 2009.
 She taught at the University of Sheffield from 2010-2019 before taking up a lectureship at the University of Aberdeen in 2019.
-Her research centres on Victorian popular fiction and the Gothic, especially in connection with issues of gender, science and medicine.
+Her research centres on Victorian popular fiction, sensation fiction and the Gothic, especially in connection with issues of gender, genre, science and medicine.

 I am currently working on two projects.
 One concerns the representation of doctors and patients in nineteenth-century Female Gothic texts.
 The other is a study of the Victorian popular author and journal editor, Charlotte Riddell, part of which has resulted in an article on the representation of professional female authors in Victorian Britain.